+Interactions with CNS Depressants (including benzodiazepines and alcohol)

-Interactions with Central Nervous System (CNS) Depressants: Targin[®] (oxycodone hydrochloride/naloxone hydrochloride controlled release tablets) should be dosed with caution and started in a reduced dosage (1/3 to 1/2 of the usual dosage) in patients who are currently taking other central nervous system depressants (e.g., other opioids, sedatives, hypnotics, anti-depressants, phenothiazines, neuroleptics, anti-emetics) and beta-blockers, as they may enhance the CNS-depressant effect (e.g., respiratory depression) of Targin.
-Targin should not be consumed with alcohol as it may increase the chance of experiencing dangerous side effects.
+TARGIN should be dosed with caution and started in a reduced dosage (1/3 to 1/2 of the usual dosage) in patients who are currently taking other central nervous system depressants (e.g., other opioids, gabapentinoids such as pregabalin, anxiolytics, sedatives, hypnotics, antipsychotics,anti-depressants, phenothiazines, neuroleptics, anti-emetics and alcohol) and betablockers, as they may enhance the CNS-depressant effect (e.g., respiratory depression) of TARGIN.
+TARGIN should not be consumed with alcohol as it may increase the chance of experiencing dangerous side effects.

+Interactions with Anticholinergics

-Interactions with Anticholinergics: Concomitant administration of oxycodone with anticholinergics or medications with anticholinergic activity (e.g. tricyclic antidepressants, antihistamines, antipsychotics, muscle relaxants, anti-Parkinson drugs) may result in increased anticholinergic adverse effects.
+Concomitant administration of oxycodone with anticholinergics or medications with anticholinergic activity (e.g. tricyclic antidepressants, antihistamines, antipsychotics, muscle relaxants, anti-Parkinson drugs) may result in increased anticholinergic adverse effects.

-Drug-Drug Interactions
+9.3 Drug-Drug Interactions

-No interaction studies have been performed with Targin.
+No interaction studies have been performed with TARGIN.